 However, there’s lots you can see and do nearby without having to spend a fortune!
-To help inspire you take a look below at some our favourite free days out in Somerset!
+To help inspire you, take a look below at some of our favourite free days out in Somerset!

 The world famous Glastonbury Tor is steeped in history, mystery, myth, magic and legend and no trip to Glastonbury is complete without a trek up the big hill.
-It's well worth climbling the 150m elevation to wonder at the stunning 360 degree views, spanning three countiesView more details
+360 degree views!View more details

 City of Wells

 This tiny Medieval city is a delightful place to spend a few hours.
-With its magnificent Wells Cathedral (free admission, although donations are very welcome), it's bustling market (Wed and Sat), Bishop's Palace (chargeable) and many cafes and eateries, there's plenty to see and do.View more details
+With its magnificent Wells Cathedral (free admission, although donations are very welcome), it's bustling market, Bishop's Palace (chargeable) and many cafes and eateries, there's plenty to see and do.View more details

 Walking through Ebbor Gorge offers marvellous landscapes and superb woodland wild flowers and birdlife.
 The walk between the cliffs is a special experience and, if time allows, it is well worth stopping long enough at Wookey Hole to join the guided tour through its fascinating limestone caves (payable).
 It's also a great place for those who lacing up their walking boots!View more details